rpp34-boc-victoria/Trim.io/README.md

 this might take a little while to install and build both the client and server

 ```
-node server/server.js
+npm start
 ```

-to run the prod application and use `http://localhost:8000/` for production
+to run the production application and use `http://localhost:8000/` for production